thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 ```

 Here on line `22` we've swapped out the `data()` function with `asyncData()`.
-The `asyncData` function is passed in the `app` context wich has acess to the
+The `asyncData` function is passed in the `app` context which has acess to the
 `$axios` object via the work we did in `.env` and `nuxt.config.js` files.
 We
 use this `$axios` object to make a GET request back to `myapi` and get the post
 node with `uuid=698c9621-e676-475f-bb00-63d946bc3fd9` in this example that `uuid`
-is hard coded for a specific post.
+is hardcoded for a specific post.

 Now visiting: https://mynuxt.lndo.site we see real data fetched from Contenta: